 Exclaimer uses a Sent Items Update feature to store sent messages (in your Sent Items folder) exactly as they were received, that is, showing the message and the appropriate signature that was applied (after the signature/mail disclaimer policies were applied).

 The Sent Items Update feature can be configured to:

 - Only store sent items with signatures applied

 - Store the original messages AND a copy of those messages with signatures applied

 No information about the sender is passed along with the sent message when using the Send As option; this means that Exclaimer cannot identify who's Sent Items folder the message has been saved to, so the message cannot be updated using Sent Items Update.

-To resolve this issue, you can change the mailbox that items sent from a shared mailbox are saved to.
+To resolve this issue, you can change the mailbox to which items sent from a shared mailbox are saved.

-To change the settings and place sent items in the associated Sent-As mailbox, you can use any one of these methods below:
+To change the settings and place sent items in the associated Sent-As mailbox, you can follow any one of the options described below: